tomsWebConsulting/twcsl/v7.0/Page/Store/List/Store Page List Category Description Add/README.md

         Code Injection > FOOTER.
 Refer to [Add code to code injection][16] for details.

+## How to Use

+Create a new Dropdown Page.
+Set Title to **TWC Store Page List Categories Add** and URL Slug to **twc-splcda**.

+In the Dropdown Page create Blank Pages, one for each Store Page Category where you want to add a description.
+Note the URL Slug for use in the options code.
+While the Blank Pages you create can be free form in regards to the Settings, you may want to use URL Slugs of the form **twc-splcda/red** to keep things organized and to remind you that the Page is being used by this code.

 ## Make a Donation

 Please consider [making a donation][17].

 ## Changes

+* **2026-05-29**

+  * reworked code to be more flexible where page categories to modules code is placed
+  * bumped version to 0.7.1

 * **2026-05-29**

   * updated to use Blank Pages as source for description